painmanagementcollaboratory/ICD9-to-ICD10-Crosswalk/README.md

 # Pain Management Collaboratory Adopted ICD9 to ICD10 Crosswalk

-Adopted from @PainResearch, with their description of this repository included below.
+Adopted from <a href = "https://github.com/PainResearch/PainCondition_ICD9CM_ICD10CM_Crosswalk">@PainResearch</a>, with their description of this repository included below.

 <hr>